Hagia Sophia Architecture

 Justinian is accepted as the most important emperor of 1000 years old Byzantine Empire.
 His fame stems from the fact that he wanted to re-establish the glory of Roman Empire.
 Justinian managed to do this in certain ways by significantly expanding the borders and building monumental structures like Hagia Sophia.
 However even such great deeds did not prevent him from almost losing his throne due to a riot.

 A riot broke out at the 5th year of Justinian’s rule in Constantinople.
-The Second Church together with many other buildings in the city were burnt down during the uprising called Nika Riots.
+The Second Church together with many other buildings in the city were burnt down during the uprising called Nika Revolt.
 The riots were repressed after Justinian’s general Belisarius killed 30,000 people and this situation allowed Justinian to build a wonder to deem his throne legitimate.

 Hagia Sophia Architecture

 Hagia Sophia of Today

 The best architects of the period, Anthemios and Isidoros, were commissioned for the work.
 Their post was actually bed of nails.
 Because they had to answer to demanding and ambitious Emperor Justinian.
 They were given five years to build the biggest temple ever seen until then.

 Thanks to their incredible architectural genius, they planned a dome with 32 meters width and 49 meters height.
 Weight of the dome caused big issues.
 For the lightest bricks possible, raw material was brought from Rhodes.
 To stick bricks together, they invented a mixture which had never been used before.
 This mixture has been holding the structure together for 1500 years.